Docker security

 2. Administrative Distance:

 Administrative distance is a metric routers use to determine the reliability of a particular routing protocol or source.
-A numerical value is assigned to each forwarding routing protocols, indicating its preference level.
+Each forwarding routing protocol is assigned a numerical value indicating its preference level.
 With multiple routing protocols or sources, the router selects the one with the lowest administrative distance.
 For example, a router might prefer a directly connected network over a network learned through a dynamic routing protocol.

 3. Routing Metrics: